 Boonserm Premthada, the founder of Bangkok Project Studio, will give a keynote addressing how she uses locally produced and handmade materials that are cheap and strong to save cost and make construction easier.
 “By doing this, my works help to preserve communities’ legacies,” she says.

-Other keynote speakers include: Yarinda Bunnag, co-founder, Imaginary Objects (Thailand); James Grose, CEO, BVN (Australia); Alan Kueh, founder, (AK+) Archipedia (Singapore); Elva Tang, partner and managing director, Henning Larsen (Hong Kong); and Nicholas Dalton, director, TOA Architects (New Zealand).
+Other keynote speakers include: Yarinda Bunnag, co-founder, Imaginary Objects (Thailand); James Grose, principal, BVN (Australia); Alan Kueh, founder, (AK+) Archipedia (Singapore); Elva Tang, partner and managing director, Henning Larsen (Hong Kong); and Nicholas Dalton, director, TOA Architects (New Zealand).

 For further information, head here.